aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

       if(e.signal == signals.ENTRY_SIGNAL):
         # we are reacting to the entry event on the diagram
         # we only change variables on the first argument of our function, like
-        # we would if it was named 'self' in a typical python method
+        # we would if it was named 'self' in a typical Python method
         chart.attribute_1 = False
         chart.attribute_2 = False

         # this state wants to tell the event processor this event was handled
-        # do not percolate outward in the graph
+        # do not percolate outward in the graph (it wouldn't anyway for internal
+        # signals)
         status = return_status.HANDLED

       # The INIT_SIGNAL is the big black dot on the diagram.
 It is the "now